ER40, PA40, ER100 & PA100

 Layouts, wire colours and component values are going to vary.

-Front panels and power sections are interchangeable between ERs and PAs of the same power rating, but NOT between 40s and 100s without changing the resistor on the preamp board that feeds the zener diode voltage regulator.
+Front panels and power sections are interchangeable between ERs and PAs of the same power rating, but NOT between 40s and 100s without changing the resistor on the preamp board that feeds the zener diode voltage regulator (Edit.
+The resistor value also varies with the type of zener fitted).
 Component ID numbers shown below follow the factory where available, but the power sections are mostly specific to these drawings.
 Preamp numbers start at 1 and power components start at 101.
 Con1 and Con2 on the preamps mate with Con101 and Con102 on the power amps.

 Preamp Schematic